Choosing Between Department of Defense and VA Benefits After Military Retirement

-In many cases, a service member will choose to waive DOD retirement benefits while receiving VA benefits.
+More often than not, a service member will choose to waive DOD retirement benefits while receiving VA benefits.
 This is because DOD retirement benefits are subject to tax, while VA benefits are not.
-If you have a military disability rating of 30 percent or more, you still will be eligible for DOD medical benefits if you waive your DOD retirement benefits.
-Your dependents also can receive DOD medical benefits.

 Choosing DOD Retirement Benefits Over VA Benefits

 There are three main situations in which a service member might want to choose DOD retirement benefits over VA disability compensation.
 First, they might choose DOD retirement benefits if their military disability rating is higher than their VA disability rating.
 The other two situations involve service members who qualify for Concurrent Retirement and Disability Pay or Combat-Related Special Compensation.
 These programs are ways to eliminate or reduce the VA disability offset.
 You cannot use both CRDP and CRSC, so you will need to choose between them.